Senior lecturer at the Department of Computer Science, Loughborough University, UK.

 Since then, I have worked in universities, UK and abroad, as a lecturer and researcher.
 I have worked as a part-time lecturer and researcher at Coventry University and the University of Warwick; and was also employed as a senior lecturer and acting Head of Department at P.A.
 University College in Larnaca, Cyprus.
 Prior to that I was Associate Professor of Data Science and Artificial Intelligence at the School of Science and Technology, Nottingham Trent University, U.K (See my LinkedIn for more information).

-Currently I am Senior Lecturer (Associate Professor) specialising in Data Science and A.I at the Department of Computer Science, Loughborough University, U.K. I am teaching the Data Mining module that is a compulsory module of MSc in Artificial Intelligence; and the Big Data and A.I module that is part of MSc in Data Science course for which I am Programme Director.
+I am Senior Lecturer (Associate Professor) specialising in Data Science and A.I at the Department of Computer Science, Loughborough University, U.K. I am teaching the Data Mining module that is a compulsory module of MSc in Artificial Intelligence; and the Big Data and A.I module that is part of MSc in Data Science course for which I am Programme Director.
 Currently supervising a small team of PhD students working on AI, machine vision, NLP & image processing projects.
-I am currently recruiting self-funded (or sponsored) on the topics of Natural Language & Image processing for Information Retrieval.
+I am recruiting self-funded (or sponsored) on the topics of Natural Language & Image processing for Information Retrieval.
 For PhD project ideas click here (which aim to be a starting point for discussion).

 I am a passionate and active researcher driving various data science projects.
 I am truly fascinated about working on data for solving real-life problems which can achieve social good, and particularly interested in cancer predictive modelling.
 I have a strong collaboration with the John van Geest Cancer Research Centre where we develop cancer prediction models which can predict prostate cancer more accurately than tests which are currently used in clinical practice.

 I was the Principal Investigator of a 3-year Leverhulme project grant entitled “Novel Approaches for Constructing Optimised Multimodal Data Spaces” (Oct 2016-Oct 2019).
 The outputs of the project focus on the development of new Deep Learning algorithms for classifying data (images, video, text, etc.).